 Figure 5.6.
-A tractor spreading road salts on a snowy road.
+A tractor spreading salts on a snowy road.

 In northern countries where winters are extremely cold, roads and sidewalks often become hazardous due to ice and snow.
 To make them safer for pedestrians and drivers, road salt is spread to melt the ice.
 These salts, such as sodium chloride (NaCl), magnesium chloride (MgCl2), and calcium chloride (CaCl2), are made up of different elements, yet they all share something in common – chloride.
 But what about the elements combined with chloride?
 Sodium, magnesium, and calcium – what chemical phenomena do they have in common, and how do these phenomena help them work as effective deicing agents?